CDA0/gpg-keys/README.md

 ## Create a revocation certificate

-`gpg --gen-revoke name@example.com --armor > \<name@example.com\>.gpg-revocation-certificate`
+`gpg --armor --gen-revoke name@example.com > \<name@example.com\>.gpg-revocation-certificate`

 ## Create qr codes

-Use the `./key-to-qr.sh` script to take a key, split it up and create a qrcode for each part.
+Use the `./printkey.sh` script to take a key, split it up and create a qrcode for each part.
 Print these out and store them safely.

 ## Test scanned keypair